Val Cenis Course

 New for 2026:

-5 € pass for children under 12 accompanied by a parent holding a daily or weekly pass.
+€5 pass for children under 12 accompanied by a parent holding a daily or weekly pass.

 Opening period

-Course opening dates depend on the area.
+Course opening dates vary by area.

 Spoken languages